NZ First MP Ron Mark: Firearms changes may have kept March 15 terrorist from getting gun licence

 "Their technical knowledge around firearms is poor and they've made mistakes.
 You need people who are specialists and who can maintain good, respectful relationship both with the police and with the firearms community."

+The Council of Licenced Firearms Owners said that it showed the problem was not with the licencing regime, but in the way it was applied.

+"Fifty one people died and 250,000 New Zealanders had their way of life severely curtailed because of one mistake: Police failed to apply the existing licensing laws," Colfo spokeswoman Nicole McKee said.

-Prime Minister Jacinda Ardern would not be drawn on whether an independent authority would have made a difference, saying she awaited the findings of the royal commission, which is due at the end of July.
+Prime Minister Jacinda Ardern would not be drawn on whether an independent authority would have made a difference in Tarrant's case, saying she awaited the findings of the royal commission, which is due at the end of July.

 She trusted the police to properly manage firearms licences until an independent entity is established.